 How do I get Bluetooth® in my car?

-Many Bluetooth devices also make it possible to stream music from a Bluetooth capable phone, tablet, or other device to your car stereo, and soon, you'll also be able to stream video content to your in-dash video receiver.
+Many Bluetooth devices also make it possible to stream music from a Bluetooth capable smartphone, tablet, portable audio device, or other device to your car stereo.

-There are three ways to use your Bluetooth cell phone with your car stereo:
+There are three ways to use your Bluetooth device in your vehicle:

 - a universal Bluetooth kit that works in any car

-- a stereo-specific adapter that connects to a Bluetooth ready stereo
+- a vehicle-specific adapter that connects to the factory radio

 Option 1: Universal Bluetooth kits

-Universal Bluetooth kits work in just about any car, with any car stereo.
+Universal Bluetooth kits work in just about any vehicle.
 Some are simple, stand-alone devices with a small speaker and microphone that clip to your sun visor and don't interface with the car stereo at all.
 These are nice because you can move them from one vehicle to another.
 The downside is that their use is pretty much limited to hands-free calling.

 Other universal kits are wired to the stereo so that the music mutes when calls come in, and the calls play over your car's speakers instead of a tiny stand-alone speaker.
 Some of these kits also handle music streaming.
 The downside is that you have to remove the car stereo and connect a few wires in order to install the kit.
 It's a little more effort, but the result is worth it.

-This is a good option when you already have an aftermarket stereo or are shopping for a new one; just find out if it's compatible with that brand's Bluetooth adapter.
-You end up with a Bluetooth system that's fully integrated into your car stereo for hands-free phoning.
-And many of these systems can handle music streaming, too.
+This is a good option when you want to keep the factory radio.
+Although it involves some installation work, you end up with a Bluetooth system that's fully integrated into your car stereo for hands-free phoning.
+Many of these systems can handle music streaming, too.

-The final option for adding Bluetooth to your car is getting a stereo that has Bluetooth technology built in.
-You get full control of your phone from your stereo, and you usually get music streaming too, yet you don't have to deal with a hideaway adapter box, so installation is much easier.
+The final option for adding Bluetooth to your car is to install a new car stereo that includes Bluetooth or offers an adapter to include it.
+Depending on the stereo you select, you can control many of your smartphone functions from your stereo, and you usually get music streaming you can control, too.
+When you select a radio with built-in Bluetooth, you don't have to deal with installing a separate hideaway adapter box.

-The JVC Arsenal KD-A735BT features built-in Bluetooth for hands-free calling, music streaming, and playing the audio from select apps.
+The JVC KD-X80BT features built-in Bluetooth for hands-free calling, music streaming, and playing the audio from select apps.

 Because of Bluetooth's popularity, it can be found in more and more new stereos.
 That means you won't have to buy the most expensive stereo to get one with this wireless technology.
 So, if you're buying a new car stereo anyway, keep an eye out for models with built-in Bluetooth capability.
 (Click here for a list of the current stereos that have Bluetooth capability built in.)